twilio/flex-plugin-library-pause-recording/README.md

+NOTE: This repo is still a WIP (Work In Progress) and the codebase is not yet production ready.

 # Pause & Resume Call Recording

 This feature adds a Pause/Resume Recording button to the call canvas to allow the agent to temporarily pause the call recording before the customer provides sensitive information (such as credit card details, bank account, etc.) to the agent and to resume regular call recording afterwards.